 The Senior Citizen Visitor Program/Nā Kūpuna (SCVP/NK) program at UH Mānoa allows Hawai‘i residents aged 60 years or older to attend courses that are offered at UH Mānoa free of charge without receiving University credit.
 All participants must also have tuberculosis (TB) clearance.
 A negative TB skin test (PPD – Mantoux) result within one year prior to your enrollment is required.
+COVID-19 vaccination is no longer required but is strongly recommended.
+All participants are subject to abide by Student Code of Conduct, UHM Executive Policies and COVID-19 Policies.

 Around 300 senior citizens attend classes at the University of Hawai`i at Mānoa each semester through the Senior Citizen Visitor Program/Nā Kūpuna Program.
 They add to the diversity of campus culture and contribute from their life experience to the classroom setting.

-If you would like to receive regular updates about the program, including information and deadlines to register for the program, please fill out the form at this link: https://goo.gl/uD6sCV.
 All participants must have access to an email address that they check on a regular basis.
-For specific questions or concerns, please contact us at email@example.com.
+For specific questions or concerns, please contact us at firstname.lastname@example.org.

 Nā Kūpuna/SCVP FAQ’s